Crater History, Family Crest & Coats of Arms

 The surname Crater was first found in Bavaria, where the name Crater was anciently associated with the tribal conflicts of the area.
 They declared allegiances to many nobles and princes of early history, lending their influence in struggles for power and status within the region.
 They branched into many houses, and their contributions were sought by many leaders in their search for power.

-Important Dates for the Crater family
+Early History of the Crater family

 This web page shows only a small excerpt of our Crater research.
 Another 47 words (3 lines of text) covering the years 1312, 1330, 1654 and 1663 are included under the topic Early Crater History in all our PDF Extended History products and printed products wherever possible.